gvwilson/thirdbit/fiction/iffy/index.md

 Its older stores clustered along the harborfront like gulls standing just out of reach of the waves, their signs bigger and brighter than those in Halley.
-Cartoon characters and celebrities from far-off Australia beckoned, danced, pouted, and cracked jokes as people walked by.
+Cartoon characters and celebrities from far-off Australia and Mzansi beckoned, danced, pouted, and cracked jokes as people walked by stores.
 Iffy would have gone into every one, but Aunt Naggie hurried past them, her expression set.